-We will be playing the same 2017 game, FIRST STEAMWORKS.
+We will be playing the same 2018 game, FIRST POWER UP.
 We reserve the right to make tweaks to the game if we think it will make the event better for teams; these are generally small tweaks that reduce penalties or simplify rules.

 How much is registration?